Spectre (DC Comics character): Powers and abilities

-Weaknesses

-The Spectre has several weaknesses, susceptible to powerful forms of magic and requires a human host to function accordingly.
+However, the Spectre is still susceptible to powerful forms of magic and requires a human host to function accordingly.
 He is also subject to specific divine laws and tasks set by the Presence and is vulnerable to the Spear of Destiny, which is capable of killing him due to its being bathed in the blood of Jesus Christ.
+He also cannot co-exist with Jesus Christ due to the former being an incarnation of God's forgiveness.